 All travellers must complete the Cross Border Travel Registration form on the SA Police website prior to their travel to South Australia.

-Any person arriving from the Australian Capital Territory, Western Australia, New South Wales or Queensland is currently prohibited from entering South Australia.
+Any person arriving from the Australian Capital Territory, New South Wales or Vic is currently prohibited from entering South Australia.

 All arrivals to the Northern Territory (NT) must: fill in a Border Entry Form and complete 14 days of mandatory supervised quarantine, if you have recently been in an active declared COVID-19 hot spot.

 The ACT is in lockdown from Thursday 12 August until midnight Friday 17 September 2021.

 Safe Travel Zone between Australia and New Zealand